Galal-Abdelaziz/pands-project/README.md

     * Petal width.

 * Categorical Variable:
-    * The only categorical variable in the dataset is the variety/species of iris flowers.
-It includes three classes:
+    * The only categorical variable in the dataset is the variety/species of iris flowers. featuring three classes:

         * Setosa.
         * Versicolor.